-One of the 17 autonomous regions of Spain, which is one of the oldest wine-growing areas in the world.
-Shortly before the turn of time, the Romans settled on the banks of the Guadiana River and founded the city of Emerita Augusta, today's Mérida.
-Among them there was a first big bloom in viticulture.
-In the 13th century the area was a hotly contested buffer zone between Christian and Moorish Spain.
+One of the 17 autonomous regions of Spain, this is one of the oldest wine-growing areas in the world.
+Shortly before the turn of the century, the Romans settled on the banks of the river Guadiana and founded the city of Emerita Augusta, today's Mérida.
+Under them, there was a first great flowering in viticulture.
+In the 13th century, the area was a hotly contested buffer zone between Christian and Moorish Spain.
 Under Moorish influence, viticulture declined, but reached a peak again in the 17th century.
-In the 16th and 17th centuries it was mainly emigrants from Extremadura who conquered Central and South America as conquistadores, above all Hernán Cortés (1485-1547), Francisco Pizarro (1476-1541) and Hernando de Soto (1500-1542).
-Most of the captured wealth flowed back home.
+In the 16th and 17th centuries, it was mainly emigrants from Extremadura who conquered Central and South America as conquistadores, above all Hernán Cortés (1485-1547), Francisco Pizarro (1476-1541) and Hernando de Soto (1500-1542).
+Much of the captured wealth flowed back home.